Explore Mount Triglav: A Guide to Hiking All 21 Trails

 Ilmeteo

-Ilmeteo is an Italian weather forecasting website that most accurately forecasts the upcoming weathers days in advance (https://www.ilmeteo.it/previsioni)
+Ilmeteo is an Italian weather forecasting website that most accurately forecasts the upcoming weather days in advance.

-Here is an example how the Ilmeteo platform looks like;
+Here is an example how Ilmeteo platform looks like:

 Meteoblue

-Here is an example how the Meteoblue platform looks like;
+Here is an example how Meteoblue platform looks like:

 Access to the starting point:

-You can access this path coming from the Ljubljana – Jesenice highway and exiting for Lesce.
-You follow the main road to Bled and the road signs for Pokljuka, leading through Gorje, passing the Zatrnik ski slope, and to Rudno polje on Pokljuka in the Triglav national park.
-You can park there or go straight on the macadam road towards the first crossroads where you turn right (on the left side is Uskovnica), leading you to a parking spot at the end.
+You can access this path coming from Ljubljana – Jesenice highway and exiting for Lesce.
+You follow the main road to Bled and the road signs for Pokljuka, leading through Gorje, passing the Zatrnik ski slope, and to Rudno polje on Pokljuka in Triglav National Park, where you park in a big parking area.

 Route description:

-Cross the mountain slope of Veliki Draški vrh and Tosc.
-You should reach a meadowy south slope of Tosc where the two routes from Uskovnica and Tosc meet.
+Traverse the mountain slopes of Veliki Draški vrh and Tosc.
+You should reach a meadowy southern slope of Tosc where the two routes from Uskovnica and Tosc meet.
 The route continues straight and slightly downwards along a scarce forest to another steep slope.
-It turns into a human-made mountain shelf of the Tosc’s precipice.
+It turns into a man-made mountain shelf of the Tosc’s precipice.
 Wide enough not to cause any trouble but make sure to wear a helmet there since there is a risk of rocks falling.
-The path will soon rise again and lead to an intersection where it turns in Vodnik lodge‘s direction.
+The path will soon rise again and lead to an intersection where it turns in Vodnik Lodge‘s direction.

 It continues straight and gradually steepens along the slopes under Vernar.
-After that, you will reach the first steel cable leading across a steep short shelf, crossing the scree.
-Ascending to the top of a rock jump, followed by the wide slopes of the Konjsko sedlo pass.
+After that, you will reach the first steel cable leading across a steep ledge, crossing the scree slope.
+Ascending to the top of a rock step, followed by the wide slopes of the Konjsko saddle.
 Continue to the left in the direction of the Planika hut.
 On the right side, you can go to Krma, and if you go straight, you should reach Kredarica.
 The path goes up across the mountain scree in a zigzag pattern and, when it reaches a side ridge, then turns right, leading forward until it reaches the Planika hut.

 After the hut, follow the path to Triglav across the Triglavska škrbina.
 It’s flat at first and goes along the Triglavski Kot.
 There you might see some snow through most of the year.
 On the other side, another mountain scree will lead you to the start of the climbing part of the route.
 It will be very steep at the beginning and marked with climbing wedges and steel cables.
 The route is well-secured, but you must still be careful and use the climbing equipment.
 The last meters below the Triglavska škrbina are not as steep.
 Then the path merges with the routes from Dolič and Plemenice, continuing to ascend upwards.
 Soon there will be less climb and only a few minutes to Mount Triglav peak.